christianalfoni/objectory/README.md

 > Source: [delegation vs inheritance](http://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)

 ### Why it exists
 When ES6 arrives classes will become a standard of the JavaScript language.
-The problem with classes is that developers has become accustomed to it in other languages and wants to bring that concept into JavaScript.
-The thing is that there is a reason JavaScript does not have classes initially, it does not need to.
-JavaScript has powerful mechanisms for creating, composing and linking objects (delegation).
+It is a concept well known to Java developers and it conceptually works much the same way.
+The thing is that JavaScript has powerful mechanisms for creating, composing and linking objects (delegation).
 In JavaScript objects can be linked to a chain called the prototype chain that consists of other objects, called delegates.
-These delegates can act on behalf of the instantiated object at the end of the chain.
+Classes takes advantage of this "under the hood", but by bringing it to the surface we can take advantage of **composition**.

 Read more about it in this article: [Think twice about ES6 classes](http://christianalfoni.github.io/javascript/2015/01/01/think-twice-about-classes.html)